oblivvv18/KinderKare/README.md

 # KinderKare

-KinderKare is an easy-to-use childcare management system that enhances and simplifies daycare centers' everyday operations.
+KinderKare is an easy-to-use web-based childcare management system that enhances and simplifies daycare centers' everyday operations.
 It is designed to address the unique requirements of educators and daycare providers.
-Will also note that this is my first Java program.

-feat: Apply OOP Principles and Java Libraries

-- **Application of OOP Principles:**
-  - Encapsulation, inheritance, polymorphism, and abstraction have been implemented in this program.

-- **Application of Java Libraries:**
+## Features

+* Sign in
+* Sign up
+* CRUD:
+    * Create a student profile
+    * View/read student profiles
+    * Edit student profiles
+    * Delete student profiles
+* Charts to visualize the weaknesses and strengths of students

+## Techniques Applied

+* **OOP Principles:**
+    * Encapsulation
+    * Inheritance
+    * Polymorphism
+    * Abstraction
+* **Java Libraries:**
-  - Java Database Connectivity (JDBC), JFreeChart, and Java Swing have been utilized in this program.
+    * Java Database Connectivity (JDBC)
+    * JFreeChart
+    * Java Swing